-No one wants to receive a notice of foreclosure and yet, in a nationwide study, nearly 1 million Americans were afraid of losing their homes (U.S. Census Bureau Household Pulse Survey, fielded from July 27 to Aug.
-8, 2022).
-Foreclosure can occur from a number of reasons, including:
+Nobody wishes to get a foreclosure notice.
+From a recent nationwide study, almost 1 million Americans feared losing their homes. ( U.S. Census Bureau Household Pulse Survey, fielded from July 27 to Aug.
+8, 2022) The causes of foreclosure are numerous, including:

 - Job loss and loss of income